sambhav-antriksh/Astronomical_Data_Analysis/README.md

 3. Astropy and Astroquery: Reading and writing the astronomical data using astropy and astroquery packages available in python.

 In addition to this two assignement are given to make the course a nice refresher and take off point in the field of astronomical data analysis.

+I have added my own code of the solutions of the assignment .